Penalized Estimation of Frailty-Based Illness-Death Models for Semi-Competing Risks: Simulation Studies

 \subsection{Set-up and Data Generation}

 We consider eight simulation scenarios, each based on a true semi-Markov illness death model with gamma frailty variance $e^\sigma = 0.5$.
 The eight scenarios arise as all combinations of two specifications for each of the baseline hazard functions, the overall covariate dimensionality and the values of the true regression parameters.
 The specifications under consideration are detailed in Table~\ref{tab:simsettings} of Web Appendix~\ref{sec:addlsims}, and summarized below.
+We repeated simulations under the given settings for three sample sizes: $n = 300, 500, 1000$.

 The true baseline hazard specifications were piecewise constant with breakpoints at 5, 15, and 20, specified to yield particular marginal event rates for the non-terminal event.
 Under the `Low Non-Terminal Event Rate' setting approximately 17\% of subjects are observed to experience the non-terminal event, while under the `Moderate Non-Terminal Event Rate' setting this number was 30\%.
 Both specifications represent complex non-monotonic hazards not be well-approximated by Weibull parameterization, to examine the impact of such misspecification on regression parameter selection and estimation error.